shakacode/react_on_rails/README.md

 # News
 * ShakaCode now maintains the official successor to `rails/webpacker`, [`shakapacker`](https://github.com/shakacode/shakapacker).
-* Project is updated to support Rails 7!
+* Project is updated to support Rails 7 and Shakapacker v6+!

 -----